On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning: Introduction

 In this work, we unify IDM-based methods and seek a more complete explanation for their success in SSIL settings.
 We argue that the sample efficiency of IDM learning stems from the reduced complexity and stochasticity of the ground truth IDM compared to the ground truth policy.
 These factors are environment-specific and offer a valuable framework for understanding when and to what extent IDM-based learning can outperform BC.
 Experimentally, we explore IDM-based learning across multiple datasets and show how the statistical advantage of IDM learning can be leveraged to improve other IDM-based SSIL methods.
 Our key contributions are

 \setlist{nolistsep} \begin{enumerate}[noitemsep, leftmargin=*] \item We show that, at optimality, VM-IDM and IDM labeling recover the same policy when the unlabeled dataset is infinite and model capacity is sufficient.
-We call this common policy the \uline{IDM-based policy} (Section~\ref{sec:connecting}). \item We attribute the improved sample-efficiency of IDM learning over BC to two causes: (i)~the ground-truth IDM tends to be contained in a \uline{lower complexity} hypothesis class relative to the expert policy, and (ii)~the ground-truth IDM is often \uline{less stochastic} than the expert policy.
-We use insights from statistical learning theory and experiments to argue these claims (Section~\ref{sec:stat_advantage_idm}). \item We present an extensive and novel comparison across the 16 ProcGen environments, Push-T and Libero, and discuss how IDM properties correlate with the increased performance of IDM-based policies over BC (Section~\ref{sec:experiments}). \item Motivated by the sample-efficiency of IDM learning, we propose an improved version of the \uline{LAPO algorithm} for latent action policy learning~\cite{schmidt2024learning} and demonstrate its superiority on the ProcGen benchmark (Section~\ref{subsec:procgen}).
-We further show how sampling a recent architecture for unified video-action prediction (\uline{UVA}) as a VM-IDM can improve policy success (Section~\ref{subsec:manipulation}). \end{enumerate}
+We call this common policy the \uline{IDM-based policy} (Section~\ref{sec:connecting}). \item We argue that IDM learning will be more sample efficient than BC when: (i)~the ground-truth IDM is contained in a \uline{lower complexity} hypothesis class relative to the expert policy, and/or (ii)~the ground-truth IDM is \uline{less stochastic} than the expert policy.
+We use insights from statistical learning theory and experiments to argue these claims (Section~\ref{sec:stat_advantage_idm}).
+We also hypothesize that at least one of these two situations is likely to occur in practical settings.

+\item We present an extensive and novel comparison across the 16 Procgen environments, Push-T and LIBERO, and discuss how IDM properties correlate with the increased performance of IDM-based policies over BC (Section~\ref{sec:experiments}). \item Motivated by the sample-efficiency of IDM learning, we propose an improved version of the \uline{LAPO algorithm} for latent action policy learning~\cite{schmidt2024learning} and demonstrate its superiority on the Procgen benchmark (Section~\ref{subsec:procgen}).
+We further show how sampling a recent architecture for unified video-action prediction (\uline{UVA}) as a VM-IDM can improve policy success (Section~\ref{subsec:manipulation}). \end{enumerate} Code for all our experiments is available \href{https://github.com/sachaMorin/idm-ssil}{here}.